todd-skelton/chase-sets/domains/catalog/docs/01-version-identity-and-resolution.md

 This algorithm intentionally models flows like:

-- `Type: Graded → Company: PSA → Grade: 10 GEM MT`
+- `Type: Graded â†’ Company: PSA â†’ Grade: 10 GEM MT`
-- `Type: Conditioned → Condition: Near Mint`
+- `Type: Conditioned â†’ Condition: Near Mint`
 - `Type: Sealed`

 Important identity rule:

-- The Version is defined by the **leaf outcome** (e.g., “Sealed” or “Graded+PSA+10”) and therefore includes **all selected options along the enabled path**.
+- The Version is defined by the **leaf outcome** (e.g., â€œSealedâ€ or â€œGraded+PSA+10â€) and therefore includes **all selected options along the enabled path**.
-- Intermediate selections are not “temporary”; they are part of the canonical VersionPath keys that define Version identity.
+- Intermediate selections are not â€œtemporaryâ€; they are part of the canonical VersionPath keys that define Version identity.

 ### Validation rules

-- Missing required options → error
+- Missing required options â†’ error
-- Unknown `optionKey`/`optionValueKey` → error
+- Unknown `optionKey`/`optionValueKey` â†’ error
-- Invalid combination (constraint violation) → error
+- Invalid combination (constraint violation) â†’ error
 - Multi-select options (if used) must normalize to a stable ordering rule:
   - MVP rule: sort selected `optionValueKey`s lexicographically for that option